montagejs/todo-mvc/README.md

     > If you happen to have [minit](https://github.com/montagejs/minit), the Montage Initializer, installed (`npm install minit -g`) you can run `minit serve` from within the demo directory to set up a server on demand.

 ## A Note about the Source
-You are looking at the nonminified source code of the application.
-MontageJS application development is divided into a development (creating the app) phase and a production (compiling the app) phase.
+You are looking at the minified source code of the application.
+MontageJS application development is divided into a development (creating the app) phase and a production (packaging/bundling the app) phase.
 During production—before submitting the application to the TodoMVC site—we use the Montage Optimizer (Mop) to minify the source code and create "bundles" (files) that consist of the application code and its dependencies, ready for deployment.

 ## Credit